 About halfway through the 1964 model year, Morris Garages (more commonly known as “MG”) launched an updated version of its popular Midget sports car featuring a folding top and roll-up windows.
-An early example of a Mk II listed earlier this week here on Craigslist in Andover, New Jersey.
+An early example of a Mk II was originally listed in October 2020 on Craigslists in Andover, New Jersey.
 Reported to be a rust-free California car upgraded with the more desirable 1275cc engine, the private seller calls his Midget “Investment Grade” with an asking price of $11,500.
 Researching the Collector Car Market Review Online Tool reveals the private seller has their Midget priced between this guide’s #2 “Very Good” estimate of $9,400 and its #1 “Excellent” appraisal of $16,000.
 Similarly using the Hagerty Insurance Online Valuation Tool as a second data point confirms this private seller has his MG priced between the #1 “Concours” appraisal of $18,700 and the #2 “Excellent” estimate of $10,700.
-If you are seriously considering acquiring this Mk II Midget, you can start the conversation by either calling or texting Ed at (973) 248-5149.
-When you connect please remember to mention you saw their MG featured here on GuysWithRides.com

 Hagerty Insurance provides the following overview of the Mk I Midgets:

 “In mid-1964 the MG Midget Mk II was introduced and the package became more sophisticated.
 For a start, the doors now had outside handles and windup windows, the windshield was taller and curved, and the turn signals were self-canceling.
 The starter motor was now engaged by turning the ignition switch instead of using a pull-cable, and the rear quarter-elliptic springs became semi-elliptic, which allowed for a smoother ride.